 Students who have completed at least one year of university study prior to the start of the program year are eligible to apply.
 Students in all majors are welcome to apply and to consider how their skills and knowledge could benefit from internships with particular PSO units.
-Learn more about the PSO units and activities at http://outreach.uga.edu/ or in the PDF available below.
+Learn more about the PSO units and activities at http://outreach.uga.edu/.

 - Hands-on leadership development

 - Visit the Public Service and Outreach units on Fridays